 None of the PCs could read the writings… Dire warnings?
 All they could guess was that some kind of high priest, most likely from Zotzilaha’s cult, had been laid to eternal rest there.
 They removed the coffin’s lid and inside was a desiccated corpse, in full regalia, and many unusual items carefully laid around it.

-Near dead himself, Flyzus, in desperation, resolved to drink a potion found with the priest.
+Near dead himself, Flyzus, in desperation, resolved to drink an unidentified potion found with the priest.
 It turned out very well for him as he felt liberated from the atrocious mummy’s rotting curse/disease (10).

 That monster on the cover of the MM?